As an online business owner, chances are by now you’ve heard that you need to be growing your email list.

 How to Deliver Your Email Opt In

-If your opt in requires promises something upon sign up (a coupon code, a free ebook, link to VIP access, etc.), you’ll need to setup your initial welcome email to deliver it automatically.
+If your opt in requires delivering something upon sign up (a coupon code, a free ebook, link to VIP access, etc.), you’ll want to setup your initial welcome email to send automatically.

-I’m going to walk you through MailChimp since that’s what I use, but other platforms will be fairly and most have easy to follow tutorials.
+I’m going to walk you through MailChimp , but other platforms will be fairly and most have easy to follow tutorials.

 1 | If this is your first email list setup > go to Lists > Create List > complete Fields + Save.